 You can change the logging detail by clicking on "Log Detail"

-How to adjust time we retain message logs
+How to adjust the time we retain message logs

-Q: How do we retain logs for a longer time period?
+Q: How do we retain logs for a more extended period?

 How to get the latest version